Top 6 Best LinkedIn Prospecting Message Templates

 Imagine that a complete stranger approaches you without any introduction or preamble, and speaks your templated message to you.
 Would it feel awkward?
 If so, you need to work on the message.

-For example, what if a complete stranger walked up to you at an industry conference and said, “Hi [your name], I noticed that you’re at this conference and therefore are probably in [industry].
+For example, imagine a complete stranger walking up to you at a conference and saying, “Hi [your name], I noticed that you’re at this conference and therefore are probably in [industry].
 Would you like to schedule time to discuss how we could potentially work together?"

 How awkward would that be if it happened in person?
 Would you dodge that person for the rest of the conference?